-All MCA seniors are required to complete a culminating capstone project.
-Students will choose to complete a senior project, portfolio, or thesis based on what will best prepare them for their post-graduation goals and objectives.
-Regardless of their choosing, students work extensively with faculty members to craft final projects that highlight their strengths and talents.
+MCA students who choose the senior capstone course may create a project, portfolio, or thesis based on what will best prepare them to meet their post-graduation goals and objectives.
+Students work one-on-one with a full-time faculty member to craft a final project that highlights his or her strengths and talents.
 Pre-requisite: Senior Standing